 PYRAMID SETS TIP SHEET

 🔺 The fewer reps you do on a set the harder is it to eke out an extra one.
 Also, making your final set your heaviest set isn’t best for maximizing a pump.
 For those two reasons, you may want to do a final pump-out set of 12-15 reps after your pyramid apex set.

-🔺🔻 Alternately, you can combine pyramids and reverse-pyramids, as in our sample quad routine, to alternate between a heavy apex set for one exercise and a light final set for the next exercise.
+🔺🔻 Alternately, you can combine pyramids and reverse-pyramids, as in our sample quad routine below, to alternate between a heavy apex set for one exercise and a light final set for the next exercise.

 PYRAMID SETS QUAD ROUTINE